odoo/odoo/doc/reference/guidelines.rst

 Directories
 -----------
-A module is organised in some important directories.
-These directories aim to contain the business core of the module; having a look at them should make understand the purpose of the module.
+A module is organised in important directories.
+Those contain the business logic; having a look at them should make understand the purpose of the module.

 - *data/* : demo and data xml
 - *models/* : models definition